Próspero de Bofarull y Mascaró

 Prospero de Bofarull y Mascaró (1777, in Reus – 1859) was a Spanish historian and archivist, archivist and director of the General Archive of the Crown of Aragon between 1814 and 1840 and from 1844 to 1849.

 Biography

 He has followed studies in Law at the universities of Cervera and Huesca.
 Moderate liberal and a meticulous person.
-During the time he was at the head of the Archives, he reorganized and gave value after a long period of time that they had almost been abandoned.
+During the time he was the head of the Archives, he reorganized the Archives and gave them value after a long period of time that they had almost been abandoned.